Estimated reading time: 3 minutes

 Have you ever thought of painting your table?
-Have you determined that this winter, you will kick things off by painting your table — dining room table, side table, you-name-it-table?
-If you are interested in painting a table with MudPaint we are here to help!
-MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat.
+Have you determined that this season, you will kick things off by painting your table — dining room table, accent table, side table, coffee table, you-name-it-table?
+MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat and it’s a perfect choice!
 Here are some tips to help you get the best looking, most durable finish possible.
 Painting your table is easy, straightforward and you will NOT regret the investment in time and energy.
 Promise!

 First – time to Prep.
-Make sure you have done a light sanding on the existing surface of the table, just enough to scuff up the surface (180-220 grit sandpaper).
+Make sure you have done a light sanding on the existing surface of the table, just enough to scuff up the surface – 180-220 grit in our Rad Pad Sanding pad.
 If there is an existing coat of paint on the table, make sure MudPaint will adhere to it by doing a small test area.
 If the surface is too slick or is an oil based surface that paint will not adhere well to, do not fear!

 Secondly, paint two Coats.
 Next up in painting your table is to paint your first coat and work quickly because the paint dries fast.
 On table legs, have your brush strokes go up and down with the legs.
 Work quickly and move to the next area to avoid brush strokes.
 Once the paint from the first coat is applied give it time to dry before applying the second coat.
 Anywhere from 3 to 5 hours or more depending on the humidity in your area.
 Again, just be sure to fully clean the surface of dust before applying the second coat when painting your table.